Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures: Introduction

 \end{enumerate} \end{theorem}

-The constants on the right hand side of (\ref{main inequ}) represent the most `elementary' constants we were able to find that characterize the norm of the two weight inequality for doubling measures when $p\neq 2$.
+The constants on the right hand side of (\ref{main inequ}) represent the most `elementary' constants we were able to find that characterize the norm of the two weight inequality for Riesz transforms and doubling measures when $p\neq 2$.